Singing lessons near me in Macon, GA

 Pitch Control in Singing

-Lidya taught 13 days ago
+Lidya taught about 1 month ago

 The student and tutor focused on vocal techniques, specifically developing head voice, breath support, and vocal placement using exercises and song analysis.
 They practiced scales, breathing exercises, and applied these techniques to sections of songs by Elliot Smith and Hozier, aiming for a breathy and open vocal quality.
 The next session was scheduled for Thursday at 6:30 PM.